-From its inception, INTERLINK’s philosophy and style were shaped by the US Peace Corps experience of INTERLINK’s founders Robert L. Steiner, John Bing, and first Institute Director, Ahad Shahbaz (now President).
-Steiner served as Peace Corps’ first country Director in Afghanistan, and later Regional Director for North Africa, Near East, and South Asia; Bing had been an early Peace Corps volunteer and subsequently conducted Peace Corps training programs for Afghanistan; Shahbaz coordinated Peace Corps training in Afghanistan as well as at the State University of New York/College at Buffalo.
-The Peace Corps mystique continues to define and instruct organizational purpose and practice.
+From its inception, INTERLINK’s philosophy and style were shaped by the US Peace Corps experience of INTERLINK’s founders Robert L. Steiner, John Bing, and first Institute Director, Ahad Shahbaz (now President and CEO).
+Steiner served as Peace Corps’ first country Director in Afghanistan, and later Regional Director for North Africa, Near East, and South Asia (NANESA); Bing had been an early Peace Corps volunteer and subsequently conducted Peace Corps training programs for Afghanistan; Shahbaz coordinated Peace Corps training initially in Afghanistan and subsequently for the Teacher Corps/Peace Corps program at the State University of New York/College at Buffalo.
+The Peace Corps mystique of learning from and helping others continues to define and instruct organizational purpose and practice.